DETAILED ACTION

 Step 2A Prong 2 - The judicial exception is not integrated into a practical application.
 Claim 1 includes additional elements: by one or more servers, via one or more adapters; one or more platforms; using one or more application programming interfaces (APIs) of the corresponding platform; an event record manager; one or more event records; a rules engine; and a rules storage.

 The server is merely used to implement a system for automated management of compliance training (Paragraph 0069).
-The adapter is merely used to receive one or more events from one or more platforms (Paragraph 0109).
+The adapter is merely used to receive one or more events from one or more platforms and populate the information in an event record in a uniform format (Paragraph 0090 & 0109).
 The platform is merely used to record and indicate to the user their change in status (Paragraph 0075).
 The application programming interface (API) is merely used to access one or more platforms (Paragraph 0019).
 The event record manager is merely used to retrieve information (also referred to as a pull mechanism) from one or more platforms 202-(1-N) associated with one or more events (Paragraph 0072).
 The event record is merely used to include information related to an event (Paragraph 0074).
 The rules engine is merely used to determine appropriate compliance training that is to be completed by the user before, during, or after a change of a status is implemented in one or more platforms 202-(1-N), or eligibility of a change of status is indicated to the one or more platforms 202-(1-N) (Paragraph 0076).
 The rules storage is merely used to store rules that define one or more actions or requirements, such as compliance training that the user has to undergo in response to a corresponding event associated with platform 202.
 Training storage 230 may store one or more compliance training modules or programs or any training content such as compliance training programs that are used for training the one or more users in response to one or more events associated with platforms 202-(1-N) (Paragraph 0084).
 Merely stating that the step is performed by a computer component results in “apply it” on a computer (MPEP 2106.05f).
 These elements of “server,” “adapter,” “platform,” “API,” “event record manager,” “event record,” “rules engine,” and “rules storage” are recited at a high level of generality such that it amounts no more than mere instructions to apply the exception using a generic computer element.
-Also, the adapter and API are considered “field of use” (MPEP 2106.05h) as they’re just used to receive status information, but the technology is not improved.
+Also, the adapter and API are considered “field of use” (MPEP 2106.05h) as they’re just used to receive rules and status information, but the technology is not improved.
 Accordingly, alone and in combination, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Therefore, the claim is directed to an abstract idea.

 Independent claim 11 is directed to an apparatus at step 1, which is a statutory category.
 Claim 11 recites similar limitations as claim 1 and is rejected for the same reasons at step 2a, prong one; step 2a, prong 2; and step 2b.
 The claim is not patent eligible.